elitedomainshub/elitedomains/index.md

-# This domain is for sale
+# Your requested domain is for sale
 Head over to [DomainAgents](https://domainagents.com/) and make an offer.
 <br/>
 <br/>